255 – The Organization for Families and Hostages

 Prof. Merav Roth

-Prof. Merav Roth is a clinical psychologist, a training and supervising psychoanalyst at the Israel Psychoanalytic Society, and an interdisciplinary researcher of psychoanalysis and literature.
-Merav is one of the founders of FLM (First Line Med), which has been accompanying surviving hostages and families of hostages with close therapy from the beginning of the war.
+Merav is a clinical psychologist, a training and supervising psychoanalyst at the Israel Psychoanalytic Society, and an interdisciplinary researcher of psychoanalysis and literature.
+She is one of the founders of FLM (First Line Med), which has been accompanying surviving hostages and families of hostages with close therapy since the beginning of the war.

 Dr. Sarale Shadmi